- June 25, 2021

 We Know the Treatment of Pets in the Divorce Process Is Important to You.

-A pet custody agreement drafted by a skilled divorce lawyer is essential.
+A pet custody agreement drafted by skilled divorce attorney is essential.

 We love our pets, and for good reason.
 Companion animals have been known to lower stress, teach children compassion, and help ease symptoms of depression.
 When it comes to divorce, deciding who gets Fluffy and Fido is just one of the many areas that must be negotiated.
-Recently, pet custody has been a hot topic in courtrooms across the country, and Indiana is no exception.
+Recently, pet custody has been a hot topic among family lawyers and in courtrooms across the country.
+Indiana is no exception.

 A Pet Custody Agreement Considers Your Pet’s Well-Being